National Women's Soccer League expansion: Angel City FC (2022)

-San Diego (2022)
+San Diego Wave FC (2022)

-The San Diego expansion bid initially began as a joint venture between USL side Sacramento Republic FC, investor Ronald Burkle, and WPSL team California Storm before complications caused fracturing within the bid and a move to San Diego instead.
+The San Diego expansion bid initially began as a joint venture between USL side Sacramento Republic FC, investor Ronald Burkle, and WPSL team California Storm.
+However, complications within the bid led to a shift in focus, with the expansion effort moving to San Diego.

-Sacramento Republic FC commented on Twitter several times in 2015 and 2016 that adding an NWSL side is part of their long-term plan.
-Kevin Nagle, a part of the Republic's ownership group, further confirmed their interest in a women's team in November 2016 after the NWSL's commissioner at the time, Jeff Plush, identified California as a priority market for the league.
-In 2019, it was reported Sacramento was in advanced discussions to join the NWSL in 2020, with ownership group being led by Sacramento Republic owner Kevin Nagle with involvement from the California Storm WPSL team, who recently added USWNT legends Brandi Chastain and Leslie Osborne and Brazilian WNTer Sissi to their board of directors.
-However, the deal fell through, partially due to uncertainty surrounding the league in its late-year conflict with USSF concerning league operations, as well as unspecified issues with the Sacramento group.
-Despite those issues, Sacramento remains on the table as of July 2020.
+Sacramento Republic FC had expressed interest in adding an NWSL team as early as 2015 and 2016, with ownership group member Kevin Nagle confirming the desire to pursue a women's team in November 2016.
+In 2019, reports indicated that Sacramento was in advanced talks to join the NWSL in 2020, with involvement from the California Storm WPSL team, which had recently added USWNT legends Brandi Chastain, Leslie Osborne, and Brazilian international Sissi to their board.
+However, the deal fell through due to issues surrounding the league's conflict with USSF and unspecified challenges with the Sacramento group.
+Despite this, Sacramento remained a potential market for expansion as of July 2020.

-On January 12, 2021, commissioner of the NWSL Lisa Baird shared in a press conference that an expansion team in Sacramento would join the league in 2022, but that the team ownership would make the official announcement in due course.
-No such announcement evercame, though, and it was eventually revealed that Burkle was pulling out of the Sacramento MLS bid.
-The Sacramento NWSL bid team, though, had already been paying expansion costs to the league, and later requested to move its expansion rights to the San Diego market.
-On June 8, 2021, the NWSL announced that San Diego has been awarded an NWSL expansion team, owned by investor Ronald Burkle and led by team president Jill Ellis.
+On January 12, 2021, NWSL commissioner Lisa Baird shared in a press conference that a team in Sacramento would join the league in 2022, but the official announcement never came.
+It was later revealed that Burkle withdrew from the Sacramento MLS bid.
+The Sacramento NWSL bid team, which had already paid expansion fees, requested to move its expansion rights to San Diego.
+On June 8, 2021, the NWSL confirmed that San Diego had been awarded an expansion team, led by Burkle and team president Jill Ellis.
+The team, named San Diego Wave FC, officially joined the league for the 2022 season.